In contrast to Facebook, Twitter will ban all political advertising

 Facebook has taken fire since it disclosed earlier in October that it will not fact-check ads by politicians or their campaigns, which could allow them to lie freely.
 CEO Mark Zuckerberg told Congress last week that politicians have the right to free speech on Facebook.

-In response, Democratic Sen. Elizabeth Warren, another presidential hopeful, ran an ad on Facebook taking aim at its CEO Mark Zuckerberg.
-The ad falsely claimed that Zuckerberg endorsed President Donald Trump for re-election, acknowledging the deliberate falsehood as necessary to make a point.
+In response, Democratic Sen. Elizabeth Warren, another presidential hopeful, ran her own ad on Facebook taking aim at Zuckerberg.
+The ad falsely claimed that Zuckerberg endorsed Trump for re-election, acknowledging the deliberate falsehood as necessary to make a point.

-Critics have called on Facebook to ban all political ads.
-This includes CNN chief Jeff Zucker, who recently called the policy of allowing lies ludicrous and advised the social media giant to sit out the 2020 election until it can figure out something better.

 We’ve made the decision to stop all political advertising on Twitter globally.
 We believe political message reach should be earned, not bought.
 Why?
 A few reasons…????